 Women are especially sensitive to irregular sleeping habits because of the hormonal changes they experience during pregnancy and perimenopause.
 Studies indicate that about one in four women is currently experiencing insomnia symptoms.

 Insomnia can cause women to have more accidents, with falls being especially common, especially for the elderly.
 Women with insomnia are at increased risk for certain health problems, including diabetes and high blood pressure.
 Women are also more likely to suffer from depression, which is linked to sleeplessness.

-Depression is a major cause of insomnia, and yet it can also result from insomnia.
-For some people, depressive symptoms will appear before the onset of sleeping problems, while others will notice insomnia symptoms first.
-Due to the similarity of symptoms, insomnia can be misdiagnosed as depression, and vice versa.
+Mental health disorders like depression and anxiety are a major cause of insomnia; they can also be the result of insomnia, or be exacerbated by it.
+For some people, symptoms of depression or anxiety will appear before the onset of sleeping problems, while others will notice insomnia symptoms first and worsening mood later.
+Depression, in particular, often exists in a chicken-or-egg cycle with insomnia, in which they frequently appear side by side and it's unclear which appeared first—and due to the similarity of symptoms, insomnia can be misdiagnosed as depression, and vice versa.

 The mood-sleep connection often plays out in a frustrating cycle for sufferers of either condition: Anxiety and rumination keep them up at night, and the lack of restorative sleep triggers a worse state of mind the next day.
 Treatment should target both mental health symptoms and insomnia in order to maximize results.

 Depression and insomnia have an extremely high rate of co-occurrence, and some experts argue that sleep problems are a core symptom of depression.
 Research suggests that the two disorders are bi-conditional—meaning both that depression can give rise to insomnia and that insomnia can give rise to depression.